 Need-based financial aid for US citizens and permanent residents is processed through UC's Financial Aid Office.
 The FAFSA (Free Application for Federal Student Aid) must be on file to be eligible for loans, grants and work study.

 The FAFSA becomes available at fafsa.ed.gov on October 1, with students who complete the FAFSA by December 1 given priority consideration for limited funding sources.

 All CCM applicants are automatically considered for a scholarship based solely on their ability demonstrated by their pre-screen/audition/interview performance.
 Applicants must complete all UC and CCM admissions procedures for awards.
 Talent-based scholarships are not guaranteed.

-Most scholarships are renewable one-year awards (four year maximum or five year maximum for Music Education/Performance double majors) which are subject to the following conditions:
+Most scholarships are renewable non-refundable one-year awards specifically to cover tuition/instructional fees (cannot be applied towards room, board, etc.).
+These awards renew for four years (eight consecutive semesters; 10 consecutive semesters for Music Education/Performance double majors) and are subject to the following conditions:

 - Maintenance of a cumulative GPA of a 3.0 or higher.
 Freshmen must satisfy this at the end of their first year and upperclassmen (including transfer students) at the end of every semester.

 - The registration and completion of at least 12 graded credit hours each semester

 - Satisfactory performance for the faculty through board appearances in the student's area, and evidence of continued progress, development, and ability in that area

 - It is also expected that students will demonstrate desirable citizenship in the academic community of CCM, contributing reasonable time and services by ushering three CCM events throughout the academic year